STG-7/FastPagesSTG/_posts/2022-08-29-AluminiPanelNotes.md

 - In college there are 2 of them, 1 in senior year
 - In college there are some project based learning classes and some theory based classes
 - There are a lot of PBL exams which are fixed for computer science courses

+### To Wrap it Up
+I am very glad that I spent time after school today to listen to the aulumini panel.
+They further motivated my passion towards computer science and also gave very helpful tips that would help me later down the road.
+Also, through the alumini's personal experiences I learned a lot of lessons that can be utilized when the time comes for me.